-- 30 Days or Less to Virtual Assistant Success – A great way to break into freelancing is through becoming a virtual assistant.
+- How Would it Feel to Make $5,000-$10,000/mth on Your Own Terms as a Successful Virtual Assistant – A great way to break into freelancing is through becoming a virtual assistant.
 VAs are needed by bloggers, freelancers, small businesses and even large businesses.
 You can do anything from administrative to design to writing work.

 A Reliable Internet Connection